microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="5.3">5.3 The highest availability</h2></a>

-TODO: We've shown you basics/how to get data back, now we'll show HA tech, what do you get in BC… Focus on BC here

 You've seen some of the capabilities that Azure SQL offers generally as far as high availability goes in Azure SQL.
 In this topic, you'll move to the Business critical service tier, which is meant to obtain the highest performance and availability of all Azure SQL service tiers (General purpose, Hyperscale, Business critical).
 Business critical is meant for mission-critical applications that need low latency and minimal downtime.